puiiyuen/leetcode-box/README.md

 1. Create a new public GitHub Gist (https://gist.github.com/)
 2. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)

+❗️ _Please remember copy this token to a safe place for temporary backup because you will not see it again_

 3. Find the username from your LeetCode profile `https://leetcode.com/{username}`

 ## Project Setup